 Pictured: DJ Envy spins at Harlem’s Fashion Row The Prelude at Sony Hall on Feb.
 05, 2020, in New York City.

 The controversial minister of the Nation of Islam has been a tireless advocate for Black lives, whether you agree with his philosophy or not.
 He has maintained a loyal following throughout his career in public life and notably called for racial segregation after Donald Trump was elected president in 2016.

 Pictured: Minister Louis Farrakhan speaks from behind a bullet-proof shield on the West Front of the U.S. Capitol building for ‘Justice or Else,’ a rally held to commemorate the 20th anniversary of the Million Man March on Oct.
 10, 2015, in Washington, D.C.

-The former mayor of Tallahassee made a national name for himself by losing a rigged gubernatorial election to a racist candidate in Florida in 2018, but he still was able to thrust himself into the conversation of 2020 vice-presidential candidates while his political star shines brighter and brighter.
+The former mayor of Tallahassee made a national name for himself by losing a rigged gubernatorial election to a racist candidate in Florida in 2018.
+After a brief scandal, Gillum has rebounded and can likely make a successful return to politics if he wants.

 The congressman from Texas is credited with being among the first to call for Donald Trump’s impeachment, something that ultimately became a reality through his tireless campaigning for it.

 Pictured: Green speaks during an anti-Trump press conference at the U.S. Capitol in Washington, D.C., on May 9, 2019.